On the Mass-Conserving Allen-Cahn Approximation for Incompressible Binary Fluids: Preliminaries

-\begin{remark} Lemma \ref{result1} can be regarded as a generalization of H\"{o}lder and Young inequalities.
-This inequality is sharp since the product between $f$ and $g$ is not defined in $\L2$ if $f\in H^1(\Omega)$ and $g\in L^2(\Omega)$.
+\begin{remark} Lemma \ref{result1} can also be regarded as a generalization of the H\"{o}lder and Young inequalities.
+It provides a remedy for the lack of the critical Sobolev embedding $H^1(\Omega) \hookrightarrow L^\infty(\Omega)$ when $d= 2$.
+The inequality \eqref{logprod} is sharp since the product between $f$ and $g$ is not defined in $\L2$ if $f\in H^1(\Omega)$ and $g\in L^2(\Omega)$.
 Indeed, we have the following counterexample in $\mathbb{R}^2$:

 We notice that $g \in L^2(B_{\mathbb{R}^2}(0,1))$ since

 However, $g \notin L^p(B_{\mathbb{R}^2}(0,1))$ for any $p>2$ because

 We easily observe that $f \in L^2(B_{\mathbb{R}^2}(0,1))$, but $f \notin L^\infty(B_{\mathbb{R}^2}(0,1))$ since $\lim_{|x|\rightarrow 0} f(x)=+\infty$.
 This, in turn, implies that $f \notin W^{1,p}(B_{\mathbb{R}^2}(0,1))$ for any $p>2$, due to the Sobolev embedding theorem.
 Nonetheless, we have